hudson155/kairo/kairo-health-check/README.md

 # Health Check

-With just a few lines of code
-you can add health check endpoints to your Kairo application.
+Add health check endpoints to your KAiro application with just a few lines of code.

 ```kotlin
 val healthChecks = mapOf(